-We measured citation chain depth across 20 SaaS blog domains: how many hops separate a published claim from its original source.
-Only 23% of 125 traced chains reached a primary source.
-The rest ended at pages where the data had vanished, sat behind a paywall, or pointed to another secondary source that pointed to another secondary source that pointed to nothing.
+We traced citation chain depth across 45 SaaS blog domains: how many hops separate a published claim from the source at the end of its reference trail.
+Of 2,505 linked citations followed to their terminal node, only 10.6% reached a primary source.
+The rest resolved to pages where the number had been removed, sat behind a bot wall or a login, or pointed to another secondary source that pointed to another that pointed to nothing.

 Citation chain depth is the number of hops between a published claim and the terminal source at the end of its reference trail.
 A blog post cites a number that links to a page.
 That page may cite its own source.
 Each link in the sequence is one hop.
 The chain ends when a page either names no deeper source or provides the original dataset.

-We used LiquiChart's claim extraction pipeline to identify every statistical claim in each post.
-From there, we traced each chain from the citing post to its terminal node.
-The process was mechanical: follow the citation link, determine whether the cited page contains the number, and if it does, check whether that page cites a deeper source.
+We used LiquiChart's claim extraction pipeline to identify every monitorable claim in each post: statistical, comparative, source-citation, and temporal.
+Numbers, ratios, percentages, and dated assertions all qualified, since a "2024 survey" reference is as falsifiable as a "67%" reference.
+From there, the production tracer followed each chain from the citing post to its terminal node.
+The process was mechanical: follow the citation link, determine whether the cited page contains the asserted value or date, and if it does, check whether that page cites a deeper source.

-Why 125 from 941?
-Most claims had no citation at all.
-Others linked to pages with no statistical content.
-The 125 chains represent the subset where a verifiable trail existed: a claim, a link, and at least one page to evaluate at the other end.
+Why 2,505?
+Most claims with a third-party origin carried no followable link at all.
+The 2,505 are the subset where a verifiable trail existed: a claim, a link, and at least one page to evaluate at the other end.
+First-party operational claims are out of scope.
+A service provider's own availability figure is the publisher speaking about itself, so there is no upstream chain to trace.

 - Primary source: the chain reaches the original dataset, study, or methodology.

-- Claim not found: the cited page loads but the specific number is absent.
+- Claim not found: the cited page loads but the specific number is absent, or the page is the wrong one.

 - Named without link: the post names a source by title but provides no URL.